jshin49/deep-nlp-reading-list/README.md

 ## Deep Learning
 [[Back To TOC]](#table-of-contents)

 Deep Learning is a rapidly advancing field so it is hard to keep track of every single good resource out there.
 Here, I attempt to curate some useful resources.
+I also highly recommend checking out the full paper reading list provided as a link to guide you through the topics you're interested in.

 - Refreshers
   - Chapters 1, 2, 3, and 4 of Kyunghyun Cho's [Natural Language Understanding with Distributed Representation Lecture Notes](https://github.com/nyu-dl/NLP_DL_Lecture_Note)